RobertCSternberg/ARPNetworkMonitor/README.md

 To troubleshoot the log output might be handy:
 `docker logs networkscanner`

+You can kill and delete the docker container using
+`docker rm -f networkscanner`

 ## Testing
 To test whether the ARP Monitor is running correctly, you can send a request to the local server.
 The following command retrieves the ARP scan results:
 `curl http://localhost:8080/`